lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 because of their polarised JavaScript support: they either support _only_ JavaScript or they don't support it _at all_.

-A somewhat "traditional" early stage startup with a web product, an Android application, and an iOS one would run into some complications adopting a monorepo because of this.
+For example, a somewhat "traditional" early stage startup with a web product, an Android application, and an iOS one would run into some complications adopting a monorepo because of this.

 On the other hand, using one build tool for the whole monorepo isn't a strict requirement.

-If you can do that, it's definitely better.
-Less is more.
+If you can have one build tool for all your languages, it's definitely better.

+The most difficult challenge when adopting a monorepo in a truly polyglot environment is being able to provide a consistent developer experience regardless of the language.

+Since build tools have different degrees of support for different languages, the everyday experience will reflect that difference and it will be your job to cover that gap.

-But if you can't, you can (and my point is you should) still go for a monorepo.
+But if even you can't use one build tool for all your languages, you can (and my point is you should) still go for a monorepo.
 You can slowly glue together different parts as the need arises.

-In my experience, the most difficult challenge of adopting a monorepo in a truly polyglot environment is being able to provide a consistent high quality developer experience regardless of the language.

-Since build tools have different degrees of support for different languages, the everyday experience will reflect that difference and it will be your job to cover that gap.

-I need to stress one more time though that even just putting all the code in the same repo and call it a monorepo yields better long-term results than a polyrepo.
-Its simplicity will show its strength in the little details of the every day tasks anyway.
+Putting all the code in the same repo and call it a monorepo yields better long-term results than a polyrepo.
+Simplicity will show its strength in the little details of the every day tasks anyway.